wp-plugins/easy-iframe-loader/readme.txt

 == Screenshots ==

-1. the basic admin screen to enable standard settings of the various shortcodes
+1. the basic admin screen to enable standard settings of the various shortcodes.
-2. Vimeo and YouTube videos working on an iPad
+2. Vimeo and YouTube videos working on an iPad.

 == Changelog ==